COMMLAW 2502 - Legal Aspects of International Business

 General Course Information

-Course Code COMMLAW 2502 Course Legal Aspects of International Business Coordinating Unit Adelaide Law School Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange Y Prerequisites COMMLAW 1004 Incompatible ENTREP 3007 Restrictions Available to Law students studying a double degree with Commerce Course Description This course introduces students to the legal aspects of doing business abroad.
-Topics include: the different legal systems; tax and regulation of trade; the enforceability of contracts; and judgements and dispute management across borders.
-The course also introduces students to the issues of intellectual property protection and anti-dumping regulations
+Course Code COMMLAW 2502 Course Legal Aspects of International Business Coordinating Unit Adelaide Law School Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange Y Prerequisites COMMLAW1004 and/or COMMLAW2500 for 2021 Incompatible ENTREP 3017 Restrictions Available to Law students studying a double degree with Commerce Course Description This course covers an introduction to International Law and comparison of different legal systems; State responsibility, including protection of the environment; International dispute resolution; The Multinational Enterprise, their structures and home State regulation, including regulation of anti-competitive conduct and sharp business practices such as bribery; Intellectual Property including trade marks, invention patents, product designs, copyright and confidential information/trade secrets.
+Other topics covered are Foreign Investment, International Trade in Goods, Contracts for International Sales of Goods, Transportation of Goods, Financing and Taxation.

 Course Coordinator: Mr Domenic Carbone